 When considering location, think about what kind of pub you’d like to run.

 Will it be a city pub, full of hustle and bustle, lunchtime rushes and 5pm happy hours?
 Or maybe you’d rather opt for a quieter suburban or rural pub with a more communal feel.

 If you’re just starting out in the pub industry, securing a tenancy is a good place to start.

 It’s the easiest and most common option for running a pub.
 They generally last around three years, making them a good option if it’s your first time running a pub.
 You can dip your feet in the water without making a long-term commitment.

 Tenancies involve running a pub for a brewery or large organisation at a lower rate of investment and cheaper rent.
-This reduces the cost of running a pub, but you’re often obliged to sell only the products supply by said brewery or company in an arrangement know as a beer tie.
+This reduces the cost of running a pub, but you’re often obliged to sell only the products supplied by said brewery or company in an arrangement know as a beer tie.

 This way, you avoid a lot of heavy upfront costs of running a pub like furniture, glassware and general pub infrastructure.
 That’s all provided for you.

 But this arrangement comes doesn’t come entirely free of pub running costs.
 The trade-off is that you can pay up to 60p more for beer than the market rate.
 This ”wet rent” is often considered to be the trade-off for lower “dry rent” (what you pay for the premises itself).

 Leaseholds are usually reserved for more experienced publicans.
 They can last between 10-25 years and usually require between £50,000 and £250,000 in investment.
 You still rent the premise from a brewery or pub company, who acts as your supplier.